AusClimateService/npcp/reports/phase1/phase1_report.md

 Once the clipping and scaling has been performed (i.e. once the data has been binned), the quantile corresponding to each of the populated bins in the scaled model data is determined.
-The transfer function represents the arithmetic difference between each model bin value and the value of the same quanilte in the scaled observations.
+The transfer function represents the arithmetic difference between each model bin value and the value of the same quantile in the scaled observations.
 Those differences are then added to all the model data points in each bin respectively.
 Similar to ECDFm, there is the option to apply the transfer function in a multiplicative rather than addition fashion,